Upper bounds for the dimension of tori acting on GKM manifolds

-Recall that Shunji Takuma also obtains a partial answer to Problem~\ref{prob} by introducing an obstruction class for the extension of an $(m,n)$-type GKM graph to an $(m,n+1)$-type GKM graph in his note \cite{Ta}.
-In contrast with Takuma's obstruction class, our invariant is defined as the rank of a free abelian (or equivalently as a dimension of a vector space), and Theorem~\ref{main:1} may be regarded as the generalization of his result in \cite{Ta}.
+\begin{remark} Shunji Takuma also obtains a partial answer to Problem~\ref{prob} by introducing an obstruction class for the extension of an $(m,n)$-type GKM graph to an $(m,n+1)$-type GKM graph in his note \cite{Ta}.
+Theorem~\ref{main:1} may be regarded as the generalization of his result. \end{remark}

-Problem~\ref{prob} is reminiscent of the computation of the {\it torus degree of symmetry} of a manifold $X$ (see \cite{Hs}), i.e., the maximal dimension of a torus which can act on $X$ effectively (note that we do not assume the existence of fixed points or invariant almost complex structures on $X$).
-A torus degree of symmetry has been studied for many classes of manifolds (see e.g. \cite{ES, Hs, Wa, Wil}).
+Problem~\ref{prob} is reminiscent of the computation of the {\it torus degree of symmetry} of a manifold $X$ (see \cite{Hs}), i.e., the maximal dimension of a torus which can act on $X$ effectively.
+A torus degree of symmetry has been studied for many classes of manifolds, in particular from differential geometry (see e.g. \cite{ES, Hs, Wa, Wil}).
 Corollary~\ref{main:2} may be regarded as to give an upper bound of the {\it torus degree of symmetry of an invariant almost complex structure} of a GKM manifold.
 As an application of Corollary~\ref{main:2}, in the final section (Section~\ref{sect:5}), we compute the torus degree of such symmetry for the complex Grassmannian of $2$-planes, denoted as